mapcrafter/mapcrafter/docs/markers.rst

 ``text``

 	**Default:** *Title of the marker*

     This is the text of the marker popup window.
 If you do not specify anything, the title of the marker is used.

-    TODO: work out if HTML is possible here.
+HTML can be used for formatting.

 ``icon``